spirit-warrior/ammas-tour-2024/README.md

 - Height - distance from floor to sitting surface

-  - In fully raised position - 8 inches
+  - In fully lowered position - 18 inches
-  - In fully lowered position - 23 inches
+  - In fully raised position - 23 inches

 - Dimensions of sitting surface
   - Width side-to-side - 23 inches